 Overall, Vanuatu citizens are friendly.
 Despite the odd occurrence of petty crime, the locals greet tourists and foreigners living in Vanuatu with a smile and respect and offer helpful advice and insider tips when asked.

-As a tropical island nation, heavy rain and tropical cyclones are expected during the December to April rainy season.
+As a tropical island nation in the South Pacific, heavy rain and tropical cyclones are expected during the December to April rainy season.
+Additionally, Vanuatu’s active seismic zone places the country at risk of high-magnitude earthquakes.
+Disaster risk reduction measures including enhanced building regulations and a tsunami warning siren have been implemented by the Vanuatu government.
 Travelers to Vanuatu should monitor local weather updates and have travel insurance for emergencies.

 Crime and Safety Comparison of Oceanic Countries